Data and Privacy Breaches are Very Important

 Ensuring the safety of members’ data is a top priority of your credit union.

 Credit Union Members and Bank Customers Get Stuck With The Bill

 After the Target breach for example, credit unions were left on the hook for $30.6 million, according to estimates by the Credit Union National Association (CUNA).
 Additionally, credit unions reissued roughly 4.6 million credit and debit cards in the aftermath.

 Financial institutions not only cover the cost of fraud, but also costs of blocking transactions, reissuing cards, increasing staff at call centers and monitoring consumer accounts.

 The data breach at Home Depot was larger than Target, costing credit unions an estimated $57.4 million dollars.

-When a data breach occurs the merchant often shifts most of the costs and consumers are ultimately the ones that foot the bill.
+When a data breach occurs the data collectors often shift most of the costs and consumers are ultimately the ones who foot the bill.

 Time To Take Action

 - Let Congress know it is time to take action and hold merchants accountable for data breaches.
 Stop the Data Breaches!